-To be considered for this excellent career opportunity, please submit a completed application for employment and expanded resume (no more than four pages) via the County's website at jobsatplacercounty.com.
+To be considered for this excellent career opportunity, please submit a completed application for employment and expanded resume (no more than four pages) via the County's website at www.jobsatplacercounty.com.
 This recruitment will be open until filled.
+Interested candidates are encouraged to apply immediately to be included in the first screening, submit completed application materials by 5:00 PM Sunday, June 12, 2016.

-Appointment to this position will be contingent upon successful completion of a post-offer Pre-Employment background investigation, including fingerprint clearance, and physical examination.
+Appointment to this position will be contingent upon successful completion of a post-offer Pre-Employment background investigation, including fingerprint cléarance, and physical examination.